 Now you know how much muscle you can gain in a month and how fast you can build it.
 With this knowledge, you can set realistic expectations for your body.
 You’ll be able to avoid false claims and misleading marketing.

-If you come across any program or product claiming to help you gain muscle mass faster, you should ignore it.
+If you come across any program or product claiming to help you gain muscle mass faster, ignore it.
 Anything built the right way is bound to stay longer than achieved through shortcuts.

 You’re well aware of the factors that influence your muscle gain, so now you can focus on them to build muscle naturally.
 It is vital to stay true to the process.
 Always eat one gram or more of protein per pound of weight, use a higher volume load, get enough sleep to build hormones, progressive overload as you get stronger, and finally choose the right diet and workout program.